-Flannel Shirt Over Hoodie: 11 Ways To Nail The Look In 2022
+Flannel Shirt Over Hoodie: 11 Ways To Nail The Look In 2024

 The best thing about using a neutral white base is that you can go bolder with the hoodie, as shown here.
 The bright blue shade pops nicely against the white and black flannel, but you could switch this for any colour imaginable, from pastel pink to canary yellow.

-Denim with a flannel
+Denim with a flannel over hoodie

-There are few fall/winter combinations that are as timeless as flannel and denim.
+There are few fall/winter combinations that are as timeless as a flannel over a hoodie and denim.
 The two workwear fabrics boast an abundance of texture, complementing each other perfectly.
 This is especially true if you opt for dark selvedge denim and a rich shade of green for the shirt.

 Elsewhere, keep things simple with a staple block-colour hoodie and suede boots for a foolproof cold-weather outfit.

-Natural shades
+Natural shades flannel over hoodie

 Tonal looks typically consist of black or navy shades, but go for brown and you’ll set yourself apart as a man who really knows how to dress.